arcee-ai/mergekit/README.md

 #### SLERP
 Requires exactly two models, one of which must be the base model.
 Takes one parameter - `t` - the interpolation factor from the base model to the secondary model.

+### Tokenizer Source

+The `tokenizer_source` field of a configuration file determines what tokenizer is used by the merged model.
+This also effects how embeddings and language model heads are merged.

+Valid values:

+* `base`: use the tokenizer from the base model
+* `union`: construct a tokenizer with all tokens from all models
+* `model:<model_path>`: use the tokenizer from a specific model

+If set, mergekit will find a mapping between each model's vocabulary and the output tokenizer.
+This allows models with different vocabularies or added tokens to be meaningfully merged.

+`tokenizer_source` is compatible with all merge methods, but when used `lm_head`/`embed_tokens` will be merged linearly.
+For two-model merges, the `embed_slerp` parameter can be set to `true` to use SLERP instead.

+If the `tokenizer_source` field is not set, mergekit will fall back to its legacy default behavior.
+The tokenizer for the base model (or first model in the merge, if no base model is specified) will be copied to the output directory.
+The parameter matrices for `lm_head`/`embed_tokens` will be truncated to the smallest size present in the merge.
+In *most* cases this corresponds to using the tokenizer for the base model.

 ### Examples